All about me and Toria’s Trinkets

 Some of the gifts I was left with are: minor brain damage; dodgy right leg; chronic migraines; NEAD; right sided weakness; memory problems; unable to drive; can’t get up a staircase; have to use a wheelchair to get out and about; anxiety; depression; panic attacks; chronic pain; painsomnia………..
 I could go on!

 Now some would say why go on?
 Well, why not?
 I have had so much to cope with over the years that I will not quit.
 I’m too stubborn.
-Don’t get me wrong I have good and bad days but I am too stubborn to give up.
+Don’t get me wrong I have good and bad days but I am too stubborn to give up and lets face it life is for living and having fun.

 So what has happened since July 2014?
 Well it is fair to say had I not been ill and become unable to work I would never have started jewellery making.
 Believe it or not having meningitis has been my salvation and been the making of a new life for Toria.
 I am happier than I have ever been.
-I use meditation and mindfulness every day and I have met some of the most amazing people I have ever met.
+I use meditation and mindfulness every day and I have met some of the most amazing people.
+I have even got married.

 Toria’s Trinkets Cheering Squad